-The University of Calgary is a research-intensive institution committed to discovery, creativity and innovation with aspirations for excellence, achievement, and high academic standards.
+The University of Calgary is a research-intensive institution committed to discovery, creativity, and innovation with aspirations for excellence, achievement, and high academic standards.
 To this end, the University provides leadership to society and guides the evolution of new ideas that contribute to quality of life for Albertans, Canadians, and people worldwide.

-The University values the pursuit and creation of knowledge and diverse knowledge traditions.
+The University values epistemic pluralism (different ways of knowing) and the pursuit and creation of knowledges and diverse knowledge traditions.
 Striving for scholarly advancement in all disciplines, the University is committed to advancing innovation, discovery, entrepreneurship, and knowledge engagement, to the benefit of our communities.
-In its commitment to innovative teaching and learning, the University educates the next generation to tackle society's challenges in an increasingly complex world.
+In its commitment to innovative teaching and learning, the University educates the next generation to tackle society's challenges in a diverse and an increasingly complex world.